 \subsection{Performance of \ourapproach~under different configurations (RQ1)}

 \textbf{Approach.} To address RQ1, we systematically evaluated the performance of \ourapproach~under various configurations.
-Specifically, under a mid-range minimization budget ($50\%$), we ran \ourapproach~with three different preprocessing strategies (as described in Section~\ref{sec:preprocessing}), and applied both word-level and sentence-level embedding techniques to transform test cases into vector representations (Section~\ref{sec:representation}).
-For measuring test case similarity, we compared several widely-used similarity metrics, including cosine similarity, Euclidean distance, and WMD.
+Specifically, under a mid-range minimization budget ($50\%$), we ran \ourapproach~with three different preprocessing methods (as described in Section~\ref{sec:preprocessing}), and applied both word-level and sentence-level embedding techniques to transform test cases into vector representations (Section~\ref{sec:representation}).
+To measure test case similarity, we compared several widely used metrics, including cosine similarity, Euclidean distance, and WMD.
 In addition, we investigated the impact of various GA initialization strategies on the overall performance of \ourapproach~by evaluating all three strategies introduced in Section~\ref{sec:initialization}.

 Through a comprehensive grid search across these configurations, we identified the optimal configuration of \ourapproach, i.e., the combination of preprocessing method, embedding technique, similarity metric, and initialization strategy that yields the best performance in terms of \textit{FDR}.